U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Samera Esmeir (University of California, Berkeley)

-Sang Kil (formerly, San José State University)
+Sang Kil (former San Jose State University)

 Sangeeta Ray (University of Maryland)

-Sanghyuk Shin (University of California, Irvine)
+Sanghyuk Shin (University of California Irvine)

 Sarah Horsley (University of Massachusetts Boston)